open-telemetry/opentelemetry.io/content/en/docs/collector/internal-telemetry.md

       address: '0.0.0.0:8888'
 ```

-You can enhance the metrics telemetry using the `level` field.
-This field
+You can adjust the Collector metrics telemetry verbosity level by setting
-controls how verbose the metric output is.
-The following is a list of all
-possible values and their explanations.
+the `level` field to one of the following values:

 - `none` indicates that no telemetry data should be collected.
 - `basic` covers the basics of the service telemetry.